sequentech/documentation/docs/advanced-elections/write-ins.md

 ### Election results: the ballot list

-In nVotes Administrative interface, once results are calculated, you will be able to see write-in candidates directly marked with a `(Write-in)` postfix just like in this image:
+In Sequent Administrative interface, once results are calculated, you will be able to see write-in candidates directly marked with a `(Write-in)` postfix just like in this image: